 Every Second Friday

-The January 2017 Friday for the Arts! brings us music, art, entertainment, fun activities, food, refreshments, new wines, new beers, and spirits.
-There will be music in at least ten performing arts venues, and there will be great exhibits at The Ward Center for Contemporary Art, Old Towne Studio 7, the Bistro at Market and Grove, and the Petersburg Area Art League.
+The February 2017 Friday for the Arts! brings us music, art, entertainment, fun activities, food, refreshments, new wines, new beers, and spirits.
+There will be music in at least eleven performing arts venues, and there will be great exhibits at The Ward Center for Contemporary Art, Old Towne Studio 7, the Library, and the Petersburg Area Art League.